gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 # so it's easy to understand
 func dont_user_return_in_middle_blocks(do_it: bool) -> Vector3:
   """
-  Use `return` only at the beginning or end of function.
+  Use `return` only at the beginning and end of functions.
 At the beginning we use it normally as a guard of some sorts in an `if` statement, while at the end we regularly use it to return the result.

   Don't use `return` in the middle of `if` statements in the main function body.
-It only creates more confusion.
+It only creates confusion.
   """
   var some_v := # initialization
   if condition(some_v):